ajrichter7/gender-bias/thesis proposal/readme.md

 the database could be Rate My Professors [(a data set that exists is included here)](https://data.mendeley.com/datasets/fvtfjyvw7d/2).
 Ideally we would use letters of recommendation written by professors but these would need to be properly anonymized.
 A tool for anonymization that exists and could serve as a jumping off point is included [here](https://github.com/microsoft/presidio) and has been created by Microsoft.
+Anonymization of this dataset could serve as its own thesis project potentially.
 - Extending the detectors to check for racial and ethic biases.
 A collection of literature on this issue is included [here](https://github.com/ajrichter7/gender-bias/blob/master/thesis%20proposal/ethnicandracialbiasescitations.pdf)!

 The **goal** of the project is to bring attention to this problem and also make it accessible to others.
 Right now the repository only works through terminal and requires a person to have at least basic knowledge of how to run a program.
 Ideally, this project will help people write better letters of recommendation through continual usage.